virtualvinodh/aksharamukha/README.md

 ## Back End
 The back end is written in Python 3 with Flask.
 After installing all the libraries, use _python3 main.py_ to intialize the backend server.

+The project is released under GNU AGPL 3.0 License